HaydenHildreth/RandPyPwMan/README.md

 git clone https://github.com/HaydenHildreth/RandPyPwMan.git
 ```

-* Open your terminal and change direcotry to the correct folder:
+* Open your terminal and change directory to the correct folder:
 ```
 cd <path-to-repo>\
 ```